quasarframework/quasar/docs/src/pages/layout/routing-with-layouts-and-pages.md

 export default routes
 ```

-Example of `routes.js` using lazy-loading / on-demand loading:
+Example of `routes.js` using on-demand loading:

 ```js
 // we define our routes in this file